danielecelsa/mail-calendar-assistant/README.md

 ![SQLite](https://img.shields.io/badge/Database-SQLite-orange)
 ![Streamlit](https://img.shields.io/badge/Frontend-Streamlit-FF4B4B)

 A production-ready implementation of a **Hierarchical Multi-Agent System** based on the Supervisor-Worker pattern.
-Unlike flat agentic structures, this system uses a top-level **Supervisor** to intelligently decompose vague human requests into executable actions, routing them to specialized sub-agents (SQL, Calendar, Mail) without context pollution.
+Unlike simple flat structures, this system features a top-level **Supervisor** delegating to sub-agents and a **Shared Intelligence Layer**: specific sub-agents (Calendar, Mail) can autonomously consult the data-retrieval agent (SQL) to resolve dependencies (e.g., retrieving emails) without bothering the Supervisor.

 ---

 ## 🚀 Key Features

-### 1. Hierarchical Orchestration
+### 1. Hierarchical & Horizontal Orchestration
-The system mimics a corporate hierarchy.
-The **Supervisor Node** maintains the global state and delegates tasks:
-*   **SQL Agent:** Safely inspects schemas and executes read-only queries to resolve entities (e.g., "Design Team" -> list of names/emails).
-*   **Calendar Agent:** Checks availability and books slots based on logic (e.g., "Find a common free slot").
-*   **Mail Agent:** Handles communication and notifications.
+The system creates a dynamic workflow:
+*   **Supervisor:** Decomposes vague requests and delegates tasks to the appropriate specialist.
+*   **SQL Agent (The Shared Brain):** A read-only agent that performs schema introspection to resolve entities (names, teams, availability).
+It is accessible by **everyone**: the Supervisor, the Calendar Agent, and the Mail Agent.
+*   **Calendar/Mail Agents:** Execution workers that can autonomously "phone a friend" (call the SQL Agent) to fill missing parameters before executing their tools.

 ### 2. Recursive Reasoning Visualization (XAI)
-To build trust, the UI does not just show the answer.
-It implements a custom **Recursive Renderer** that visualizes the entire "Tree of Thought" in real-time, showing exactly which agent is working, what tools they call, and the raw outputs they receive.
+To build trust, the UI implements a custom **Recursive Renderer** that visualizes the entire "Tree of Thought" in real-time.
+It differentiates between high-level orchestration logs and the nested, internal monologues of sub-agents.

 ### 3. Multi-Agent FinOps
 Standard token tracking fails in multi-agent environments.
-This project implements a **Custom Usage Handler** that maps token consumption to specific *Agent IDs*, allowing for granular cost attribution (e.g., "How much did the SQL Agent cost vs the Mail Agent?").
+This project implements a **Custom Usage Handler** that maps token consumption to specific *Agent IDs*, allowing for granular cost attribution (e.g., measuring the cost of data retrieval vs. execution).

 ### 4. Robust State Persistence & Logging
 Supports conversation checkpoints (SQLite/Memory) allowing for context-aware multi-turn conversations.